We hear it from readers constantly: I’m paying all my bills on time, so why isn’t my credit score going up?

 If you find several problems or are overwhelmed by the task of trying to fix your credit, you can hire professionals to help out.
 Keep in mind, anything a credit repair company does, you can do yourself for free.
 Also, make sure to research any companies you’re considering.
 A legitimate credit repair company will not promise a specific jump in your credit score, which is illegal.
 (You can learn more about how credit repair works here.)

 It’s also a good idea to check your credit scores regularly.
-You can see two for free, updated each month, on Credit.com.
+You can see two for free, updated every 14 days, on Credit.com.
 Viewing these can help you track changes in your credit scores and let you know if and how you should adjust your behaviors to build good credit.

 More on Credit Reports & Credit Scores: